Test your organization's resilience against modern phishing attacks.

 Are your business processes strong enough to identify a fraudulent transaction attempt?

 Can your email security controls protect your organization from phishing malware?

 Test your employees’ current state of phishing awareness

 Evaluate business risk if a phishing attack is successful

 Validate your email security controls

-We offer two types of social engineering assessments
+We offer two types of social engineering testing methods

-In this type of assessment, a phishing attack is conducted by performing OSINT on the organization to identify potential targets.
-Emails are crafted with specific content related to personal interests, business opportunities etc. of the target(s).
+In this type of social engineering testing, a phishing attack is conducted by performing OSINT on the organization to identify potential targets.
+Emails are crafted with specific content related to personal interests, business opportunities, etc. of the target(s).

-In this type of assessment, the client organization will provide us with email addresses, phone numbers, departments and email content to perform an attack.
+In this type of social engineering testing, the client organization will provide us with email addresses, phone numbers, departments, and email content to perform an attack.